claytonjwong/Algorithms-Stanford/course4/floyd_warshall/README.md

         for( auto& inputFile: inputFiles )
             test( inputFile );

-    //    g1.txt: has a cycle
+    //    g1.txt: has a cycle and contains 998001 transitive closures
-    //    g2.txt: has a cycle
+    //    g2.txt: has a cycle and contains 998001 transitive closures
-    //    g3.txt: has shortest path -19
+    //    g3.txt: has shortest path -19 and contains 998001 transitive closures

         return 0;
     }